MYDETECTING.COM

 Picture

-While dining at a dockside restaurant in Mount Dora, Brett's wife accidently dropped her expensive 40 year old diamond wedding ring into eight feet of dark water and deep mud.
+While dining at a dockside restaurant in Mount Dora, Bill's wife accidently dropped her expensive 40 year old diamond wedding ring into eight feet of dark water and deep mud.
 It was successfully recovered and returned after a 15 minute SCUBA dive.

 Picture